reframejs/reframe/docs/usage-manual.template.md

 such as [GitHub Pages](https://pages.github.com/) or Netlify.

 Also,
-keep in mind that interative views are inherently and considerably more complex than static views.
+keep in mind that interactive views are inherently and considerably more complex than static views.
 It is recommended to implement app requirements with static views whenever possible, and to implement interactive views only when necessary.
 Reframe embraces that recommandation by allowing you to write web apps where a majority of the pages are DOM-static.